Electrical wiring safety tips

 Turn off power at the circuit breaker

-Before working on any electrical wiring, make sure to turn off power at the circuit breaker to the area you'll be working on.
+Before working on any electrical wiring, make sure to turn off power to the circuit you'll be working on at the main circuit breaker panel.

 2. 2